Yamaha YZF-R15: v3.0

-The retro-styled naked variation of the YZF-R15 v3.0, called the XSR155, was launched in Thailand on 16 August 2019.
+The retro-styled naked variation of the YZF-R15 v3.0, called the XSR 155, was launched in Thailand on 16 August 2019.

 The YZF-R15S based on the v3.0 model was launched on 17 November 2021.

 v4.0

 The YZF-R15 v4.0 was introduced in India on 21 September 2021.
 The flagship variant called YZF-R15M is also available.

+The R15 V4 features Traction Control(TCR) and Quick-shifter though the R15 V3 doesn't.
 The Yamaha R15 V4 sits on the Deltabox frame, a design that is based on technologies garnered from the YZR500 GP competition machines.
 The frame adopts a box-shaped cross-section that enables a larger cross-section surface area, lighter weight and high rigidity.